In the USA alone over 120 million of us enjoy beef jerky or meat snacks.

 Many of us have had food poisoning in the past and have made a fast and full recovery.

-Now as you may probably know, jerky it not made by cooking meat, but by drying it instead.
+Jerky is a higher risk food because it is not made by cooking meat, but by drying it instead.

 This drying process involves preparing the meat using a low temperature (well below the 160 degrees mentioned above) and is done over a long period of time (often overnight).

-So meats that have been dried rather than cooked, such as jerky, are therefore more likely to contain harmful bacteria.
+So meats that have been dried rather than cooked, which also includes deli meats like ham and salami, are therefore more likely to contain harmful bacteria.

 The immune system of a healthy adult will usually be able to fight off this bacteria without any major issues, but – and again this is the key piece of information – when you are pregnant your immune system will be compromised and therefore less strong than usual.

-So for these reasons it’s best to avoid eating beef jerky while you are pregnant.
+So for these reasons it’s best to avoid eating beef jerky while you are pregnant, even if you do have a strong craving.

 Can You Eat Chomps or Slim Jims While Pregnant?